realrate/Causing/README.md

 The t-values corresponding to the estimated effects are also given as graphs.
 To asses model validation using the t-value graphs note the following:

+- Estimated standard errors for the effects are derived from the Hessian.
+Test and t-vales are asymptotically correct, but in small samples they suffer from the effects being biased in the case of regularization.

 - The t-values with respect to zero should be _larger_ than two in absolute value, indicating that the specified model structure indeed yields significant effects.